 Company, Upper Division Faculty

 Kimura, born in Germany, went on a short-term study abroad to Russia (Vaganova Ballet Academy) and England (Royal Ballet School) in 2005.
 In 2006, she won first place at the Youth America Grand Prix semi-final competition in Japan and placed in the top 12 at the finals in New York City.
 She was awarded a scholarship to La Scala Theatre Ballet School in Milan for two years where she graduated at the top of the class.
-She also performed with the former director of Germany’s Dresden ballet, Vladimir Derevyanko, when she was in school and was the distinguished recipient of the ‘best dancer’ award.

-Kimura performed with Roberto Bolle in the Opening Ceremonies for the Torino Olympic Games.
+She also performed with the former director of Dresden ballet in Germany, Vladimir Derevyanko when she was in school and was the distinguished recipient of the ‘best dancer’ award.
+She also performed with Roberto Bolle in the Opening Ceremonies for the Torino Olympic Games.

 She has performed principal roles in Julie Kent and Victor Barbee’s The Sleeping Beauty, John Cranko’s Romeo and Juliet, Septime Webre’s The Nutcracker, Giselle, Kirk Peterson’s Swan Lake, and many other soloist roles.

 Photo by XMB Photography.